 - Info to help you understand solar.
 Our vendor-neutral solar experts are here to help you understand how solar works and make the best decision for your energy needs.
 We also provide resources if you’re considering installing an EV charger.

 - A direct line to ask specific questions.
 You can call or email us anytime you need help.
-We’ll be here now and long after you install solar.
+We’ll be here now and long after you install solar or an EV charger.

 - A team that solicits and reviews proposals from solar companies.
 First, Solar United Neighbors requests bids on your behalf.
 Then, a committee of your fellow co-op members meet to assess the pros and cons and select the best installer for the group.
 (Note: If that sounds interesting to you, you’re also welcome to join the selection committee!)